Recording JSON Data to MCAP Files

 This tutorial covered writing JSON data to an MCAP file using Python, but this is just the beginning.
 You can also read MCAP files, use other data formats (like ROS 1, ROS 2, and Protobuf), and write your reading / writing code in other languages (like C++).
 Our blog post Recording Robocar Data with MCAP, for example, covers how you can write Protobuf data using an MCAP C++ writer.

 Check out the Python docs for more info on reading and writing MCAP files in Python, as well as the official MCAP website for a list of all the other languages we support.
-And as always, feel free to reach out to us in our Slack community to ask questions, give us feedback, and request a topic for the next tutorial!
+And as always, feel free to reach out to us in our Discord community to ask questions, give us feedback, and request a topic for the next tutorial!